 Many opportunities exist for eliminating the inefficiencies of a sequential manual process.
-An automated system copy solution should not just automate the current set of sequential steps being used, but offer best practices that optimize the process.
+An automated system copy solution should not just automate the current set of sequential steps being used, but also offer best practices that optimize the process.

-Here is just one example of many, relating to the 'logical system name' problem we mentioned earlier.
-SAP systems contain an ABAP program called RBDLS used in identifying the database tables in which the "logical system name" is stored.
+Here is just one example, relating to the previous logical system name problem.
+SAP systems contain an ABAP program called RBDLS used to identify the database tables in which the logical system name is stored.
 These references need to be converted to the logical system name for the source SAP system when performing a system copy.